Why don't digital creations feel like my own?

 Unfolding breaks due to internal faces

-After reconstructing perceptual faces, a another issue emerged during net generation.
-When unfolding these faces into 2D layouts, internal surfaces were still included—causing overlaps that broke physical assemblability and required a more selective unfolding strategy.
+After reconstructing the perceptual faces, another problem came up during net generation.
+When unfolding them into 2D layouts, internal surfaces were still included, which caused overlaps and made physical assembly impossible.
+This meant I needed a more selective approach to unfolding.

 Problem